Mailbox Damage Policy

-Boxes down from snow plow throwing snow, or mower will be refastened if possible.
+Boxes down from snow plow throwing snow, is the homeowners responsibility.
 Boxes down due to deteriorated materials will be the responsibility of the owner.

 Improperly installed boxes will be the responsibility of the owner.

-Altered or custom-made mailboxes damaged by snow plow or mowers the Township will repair.
+All mailboxes including altered or custom-made mailboxes damaged by snow plow or mowers will be repaired by the Township.
 If not repairable the resident will have the option of a standard U.S. postal mailbox and post or the established cost of the materials for the U.S. postal mailbox and post materials.

 The Township is not responsible for any mailbox that is above the standard U.S. Postal mailbox permitted in the right-of-way.
 Replacement of such will be the responsibility of the owner.